Getting Started with WinUI BusyIndicator

 busyIndicator.IsActive = true;

-The BusyIndicator control provides option to set the content that indicates the busy status of the control to the users by using the BusyContent property.
+The BusyIndicator control provides an option to set the content that indicates the busy status of the control to the user, by using the BusyContent property.
+The content is rendered alongside the animation while IsActive is true, and is hidden when IsActive is false.

 <notification:SfBusyIndicator IsActive="True"